- Restaurants

 5. Prive at Keppel Bay – Marina Views Without Marina Prices

-Brunch and weekday lunch menus are especially affordable here.
-The marina setting also makes it a strong choice for a budget date night restaurant with a view in Singapore the ambience does most of the heavy lifting.
+Brunch and weekday lunch menus are where the value really shows up.
+The marina setting also makes it a strong call as a budget date night restaurant with a view in Singapore — the ambience carries a lot of weight without you having to spend more to get it.

 Best For: Waterfront dining, weekend brunch, relaxed date nights, and affordable Marina Bay view dining